-Giving full consideration to the aforementioned items, the 2020-21 operating budget demonstrates a conservative use of University resources.
+Giving full consideration to the aforementioned items, the 2021-22 operating budget demonstrates a conservative use of University resources.
 The proposed budget identifies key operating efficiencies that help to address mandatory and unavoidable cost increases while maximizing funding opportunities for strategic plan initiatives.

 The University significantly increased enrollment in Fall 2019 through success of the Competency Based Education program and the addition of Radford University-Carilion (RUC) allied health programs.
 While total student enrollment has increased, the in-state undergraduate student population on Radford main campus has not increased in recent years.
-The RU Main Campus Class of 2024 is composed of 1,267 new freshmen.
-Thirty-nine percent of the new freshmen class identify themselves as ethnic minorities, with 22.3 percent as African American and 8.7 percent as Hispanic/Latino.
-The RUC Class of 2024 is composed of 69 new freshmen.
-Fifteen percent of the new freshmen class identify themselves as ethnic minorities, with 4.3 percent as African American and 5.8 percent as Hispanic/Latino.
+The RU Main Campus Class of 2025 is composed of 1,226 new freshmen.
+Thirty-eight percent of the new freshmen class identify themselves as ethnic minorities, with 20.5 percent as African American and 9.7 percent as Hispanic/Latino.
+The RUC Class of 2025 is composed of 66 new freshmen.
+Twenty-one percent of the new freshmen class identify themselves as ethnic minorities, with 6.1 percent as African American and 4.5 percent as Hispanic/Latino.
 The University remains focused on increasing undergraduate student enrollment through innovative transfer options, such as the Bridge Program, as well as increasing enrollment in high demand Health Sciences programs offered on both main campus and at RUC.

 The New River Community College (NRCC) and Radford University (RU) Bridge Program, NRB2RU, is a rigorous and supportive residential program that provides an opportunity for participants to enhance their academic skills before fully enrolling at Radford University.
 The program provides support for the transition from high school to college and encourages engaged learning in active communities of students, faculty and staff.
 To be eligible, students must first submit an admission application to Radford University.
 Freshman applicants who do not meet Radford University's standard admission criteria may be selected to participate in the program.
 An invitation to participate in the Bridge Program is based on the applicant's high school GPA and test scores - SAT or ACT.
 Participating students will take courses at NRCC (Dublin campus) for their first year, while living, dining and engaging in a robust student life at Radford University.
 Transportation between the two campuses, which are about ten miles apart, is provided throughout each weekday.
-While logistics of this program where altered due to COVID-19, the first cohort of 54 students began the program in Fall 2020.
+While logistics of this program where altered due to COVID-19, the first cohort of 54 students began the program in Fall 2020 and 57 students Fall 2021.